brucenieh/CMPUT301_A1/README.md

 This program is produced under verbal collaboration with Kean Yap Weng.

-UML diagram submission is a pdf file called ynie_feelsbook_UML
+UML diagram submission is a pdf file called ynie_Feelsbook_UML

 taking suggestions from answer from stackoverflow to implement multiple button onclicklisteners in MainActivity
     By Pragnesh Ghoda シ